Udayarpalayam

 Udayarpalayam is a panchayat town in the Ariyalur district of the Indian state of Tamil Nadu, near Jayankondam.

 Demographics

-As of the 2001 India census, Udayarpalayam has a population of 11,325.
-Males constitute 51% of the population and females constitute 49%.
-Udayarpalayam has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy rate is 73%, and female literacy rate is 52%.
-In Udayarpalayam, 13% of the population is under 6 years of age.
+According to the 2001 Census of India, Udayarpalayam had a population of 11,325 people, with males making up 51% and females 49%.
+The town recorded an average literacy rate of 62%, which was above the national average of 59.5%.
+Literacy among men stood at 73%, while for women it was 52%.
+Additionally, children below the age of six accounted for 13% of the population.

-Udayarpalayam was constituted as a village panchayat in 1886.
-Through a government order, dated 7 July 2006, the town was upgraded as a grade-one town panchayat.
-Udayarpalayam's town panchayat is divided into 15 wards and representatives from each ward constitute the council.
-The town administration is governed by an executive officer of Town Panchayat; Jayankondam Being the headquarters of Udayarpalayam Taluk.
+Udayarpalayam was established as a village panchayat in 1886.
+Later, through a government order issued on 7 July 2006, it was elevated to a Grade I Town Panchayat.
+The town panchayat is organized into 15 wards, each represented in the council.
+Administrative functions are overseen by an Executive Officer of the Town Panchayat, while Jayankondam serves as the headquarters of the Udayarpalayam Taluk.